snl-dakota/dakota/docs/user/compiling/devenv.rst

    If you build your own toolchains, make sure that the TPLs are built with the compiler you intend to use for Dakota and not the system compiler.
-It may be necessary in addition to enable C++11 when compiling Boost, particularly with GCC compilers.
+It may be necessary to explicitly enable C++11 when compiling Boost, particularly with GCC compilers.